MarkVoitov/data-science-from-scratch/README.md

 I created executable files while studying this book.
 All files partially repeat the code from the book, but a part of the code is changed, updated and adapted to Python 3.

+I used russian edition of [the first edition of original book](https://www.oreilly.com/library/view/data-science-from/9781491901410/).

 ## Table of Contents